shuozhixu/AID_2026/README.md

 ## Foreword

-The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), and local slip resistances (LSR) in three alloy systems that consist of equal or non-equal molar Co, Ni, and Ru.
+The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants) and generalized stacking fault energies (GSFE) in three alloy systems that consist of equal or non-equal molar Co, Ni, and Ru.
 The alloys have either a single face-centered cubic (FCC) phase, a single hexagonal close-packed (HCP) phase, or an FCC/HCP biphase.

-The effect of chemical short-range order (CSRO) will be considered.
-One scientific question: Is the CSRO the same, or similar, in alloys containing the same elements but different concentrations?

 ## LAMMPS

 Following [another project](https://github.com/shuozhixu/Modelling_2024), we can build LAMMPS with MANYBODY, EXTRA-COMPUTE, and MC packages and submit jobs on [OSCER](http://www.ou.edu/oscer.html).

-Four universal machine learning-based interatomic potentials will be applied: MACE, DeePMD, SevenNet, Orb.
+Four universal machine learning-based interatomic potentials will be applied: SevenNet, Orb, MACE, and DeePMD.
 More information can be found on [Matbench Discovery](https://matbench-discovery.materialsproject.org), [Materials Graph Library](https://github.com/materialsvirtuallab/matgl), and [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit).

 ## Calculations

-### Random and CSRO structures

-For an alloy, the random structure can be generated using [atomsk](https://atomsk.univ-lille.fr), while the CSRO structure can be generated following [a previous project](https://github.com/shuozhixu/CMS-EAM_2025).
-Here, all CSRO structures are annealed at 300 K.

-Both random and CSRO structures are considered in all calculations in this project.
+Only random structures are considered in this project and can be generated using [atomsk](https://atomsk.univ-lille.fr).

 ### Basic structural parameters